ErwanLbp/egym-test/README.md

 	- The map file doesn't have an direction's id which doesn't match a room's id
 	- The configuration file contains only objects that are in the map file

+To execute the tests :
+	- The tests of GameTest needs some tests cases files, it will look for them in "test_cases/".
+Place this folder at the root of execution of the test

 Every line of code is written by me.
 The Log class is a class a used in some previous projects so it contains more functions than I used in this one